 However, an important distinction needs to be made.
 If we’re lazy with our oil pulling and ‘just’ swish oil around our mouths, primarily through our front teeth, this action isn’t going to activate the vagus like we want.
 We have to swish the oil more vigorously and use the muscles of the throat to activate the vagus.

-Dr Datis Kharrazian states in his amazing book, Why isn’t my brain working?, that gargling until we shed tears is the level of activation necessary to effectively stimulate the vagus nerve.
+In his amazing book, Why isn’t my brain working?, Dr. Datis Kharrazian states that gargling until we shed tears is the level of activation necessary to effectively stimulate the vagus nerve.
 So, get your workout clothes on and supercharge your oil pulling to support a healthier gut.

 You know when you are cleaning your tongue and you go ‘just’ too far and feel like you are going to provoke a vomit response?
 Well, there’s a silver lining for this feeling… It stimulates the vagus nerve!